Bipartisan Senate group revives coronavirus relief talks

 Warner said "it would be stupidity on steroids if Congress didn't act before the holidays."

 "Both sides are going to have to compromise.
-The Democrats aren't going to get what they want with their $2 trillion plan, and clearly the so-called skinny plan that Leader McConnell put out is not nearly enough to provide a bridge," Warner said on MSNBC shortly after this story published.
+The Democrats aren't going to get what they want with their $2 trillion plan, and clearly the so-called skinny plan that Leader McConnell put out is not nearly enough to provide a bridge," Warner said on MSNBC shortly after this report was initially published.

 One source familiar with the effort said the senators involved in the talks hope to produce a proposal sometime this week.